How to get your deposit back

 Ask your landlord for the money

-Deposit refund request for [add the property address]
+Email heading: Deposit refund request for write the property address

-I am the former tenant/lodger [delete one] of the address above, which you rented to me from [add date] to [add date].
+I am the former tenant/lodger [delete one] of the above address.

-I am writing to ask you to refund the tenancy deposit I paid to you on [add date].
+I'm writing to ask you to refund the tenancy deposit I paid to you on write the date you paid.

 The property has been left in good order and the rent was fully paid.

-Please refund the full amount of [add amount here] within 10 days of receiving this email.
+Please refund the full write the amount ££ within 10 days of receiving this email.

-Your landlord should respond to your request promptly.
+Your landlord should respond quickly.
 Chase them up after a week.

-Your landlord may agree to return your deposit in full or they may make deductions that you accept.
+Your landlord may agree to return your full deposit or you may agree about deductions.

 What happens next depends on the type of scheme you are in.

-You or your landlord can request the release of the money.
+You or your landlord can ask for the money to be released.

 All schemes must return the money within 10 working days.
-Most say you should get it within about 5 days.
+Most say you should get it in about 5 days.

-They can return it to you by bank transfer, in cash or by cheque.
+They can return it by bank transfer, in cash or by cheque.

 If you have a preference, tell your landlord.
-They don’t have to do it in a certain way, but they shouldn’t inconvenience you for no reason.
+They don’t have to do it in a certain way, but they should not make things hard for you.

-Your deposit should be returned within a reasonable time, for example 10 days.
+Your deposit should be returned in a reasonable time, for example 10 days.

 Your landlord should return the amount they think you’re entitled to.

 You can accept this payment.
-It doesn't mean that you've agreed to the deductions.
+It does not mean you've agreed to the deductions.

 Use the scheme's dispute resolution service